thxmike/project/README.md

 # Project

 This project is comprised of two applications, a server component and a client component.
 The author understands that this project is not perfect.
-It is intended to demonstrate some of the skills he as
+It is intended to demonstrate some of the skills he as a software developer with NodeJS / Express and Angular

 ## Server